Germany E-Invoice Mandate 2027/2028: Timeline, €800k Threshold, and Format Rules

 Germany is implementing a phased approach to mandatory B2B e-invoicing.
-After years of B2G requirements, the mandate now extends to all business-to-business transactions.
-This guide breaks down the timeline and what your business needs to do to comply.
+After years of B2G requirements, the mandate now extends to domestic business-to-business transactions.
+This page is the source-of-truth timeline for the 2025 reception duty, the €800,000 issuance threshold in 2027, and the full mandate in 2028.

-ā ļø Key Deadlines
+⚠️ Key Deadlines

 - January 1, 2025: All businesses must be able to receive e-invoices (ACTIVE NOW)

-- January 1, 2027: Businesses with revenue >ā¬800,000 must issue e-invoices
+- January 1, 2027: Businesses with revenue >€800,000 must issue e-invoices

 - January 1, 2028: ALL businesses must issue e-invoices